 This is the number one consideration for most sellers.
 Your sales minus listing fees (including postage and the cost of returns/exchanges) make up your profit, so the fees must be reasonable for your budget.
 If you are completely new to online selling, try an app that lets you list items for free.

 Selling used clothes online should be as simple as possible, no matter your selling experience.
 An app that’s easy to use and navigate can be a game-changer if you’re a total newbie, and a big help if you’re a seasoned sales superstar.

 Women’s clothing is one of the most popular categories for online sellers.
 Other popular items are accessories, menswear, and kids clothes and toys.
 Some sites don’t accept certain items, so be sure to check.

 Reach or customer base

-An app or website with a large customer base helps you reach as many potential buyers as possible.
+For best sites to sell clothes online, an app or website with a large customer base helps you reach as many potential buyers as possible.